 When your inbox is flooded with e-mails- and whose isn’t? -there’s no need to float around your inbox forever.
 You can act right now to empty your email box.

-Before practicing the secret to getting your email box to zero, you need to accept the fact that the input of your emails will ALWAYS exceed the output.
+Before practicing the secret to getting your email inbox to zero, you need to accept the fact that the input of your emails will ALWAYS exceed the output.
 You aren’t able to read, nor should you have to strain your eyeballs on every single cotton-picking’ email you receive.

-How to reduce emails
+How to reduce email inbox

-Inbox zero strategy is a strict way to manage your email.
+email inbox zero strategy is a strict way to manage your email.
 The process can always keep your inbox empty.
 Or to be honest- almost empty.

 I’ve broken down the secret of how to reduce emails into four easy steps you can take each day to keep ahead of the flow: